jonnekleijer/blog/content/posts/2021-05-11---Web-Api-With-Azure-Data-Explorer.md

 ## Summary
 The code is available on [github](https://github.com/jonnekleijer/TimeSeriesApp).

-Here we showed an example on how to link Azure Data Explorer to a C# client and build your own custom logic on top of ADX.
-We've seen we don't require to precalculate aggregates, which makes this a flexible database for timeserie analysis.
+We showed an example on how to link Azure Data Explorer to a C# client and build your own custom logic on top of ADX.
+We don't require to precalculate aggregates, which makes this a flexible database for timeserie analysis.
 Sending queries using the C# client library only supports using strings and there is not an object model to build up your queries, which makes it a bit less developer friendly.

 Some next steps might be: